unoplatform/uno.extensions/doc/Learn/Tutorials/Http/HowTo-Refit.md

 * The `AddRefitClient<T>()` extension method is used to register the endpoint with the service collection.

-* This extension method can take a delegate as its argument, but the recommended way to configure a HTTP client is to specify a configuration section name.
+* This extension method can take a delegate as its argument, but the recommended way to configure an HTTP client is to specify a configuration section name.
 This allows you to configure the added HTTP client using the `appsettings.json` file.

 * Add the Refit client to the service collection with the following code: